-Vitamin D Supplementation is Recommended for Pediatric Patients With Sarcoma
+Vitamin D Supplementation is Recommended for Use in Young Patients With Sarcoma

 the ONA take: